Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization

-Motivated by the above considerations, in this work, we introduce an Input Convex Lipschitz RNN (ICLRNN) that amalgamates the strengths of ICNNs and LNNs.
-This approach aims to achieve the concurrent resolution of computational efficiency and non-adversarial robustness for real-world engineering applications.
-Specifically, we validate the efficacy of ICLRNN across various engineering problems that include neural network-based optimization for chemical processes and time series forecasting in a real-world Solar Photovoltaic (PV) system in Singapore.
-Performance assessment hinges on modeling accuracy, computational efficiency (i.e., evaluated by runtime and floating-point operations), and non-adversarial robustness.
-Our objective is to achieve equilibrium across these three dimensions as they hold equal importance in real-world engineering scenarios.
+Motivated by the above considerations, in this work, we introduce an Input Convex Lipschitz Recurrent Neural Network (ICL-RNN) that amalgamates the strengths of input convexity and Lipschitz continuity.
+This approach aims to achieve the concurrent resolution of computational efficiency and robustness for real-world engineering applications.
+Specifically, we validate the efficacy of ICL-RNN across various engineering problems that include neural network-based modeling and control for chemical processes and energy systems.
+Performance assessment hinges on modeling accuracy, computational efficiency (i.e., evaluated by MPC runtime), model complexity (i.e., evaluated by the number of floating point operations (FLOPs) \footnote{ FLOPs, or floating-point operations, refer to the number of floating-point operations (such as addition, subtraction, multiplication, division, etc.) required to call the model once (i.e., a a single forward pass through a model).
+It serves as a metric for evaluating and quantifying the complexity and computational demand of the model, where higher FLOPs indicate greater complexity.}), and robustness against noise.
+Our objective is to achieve equilibrium across these dimensions as they hold equal importance in real-world engineering scenarios.

-In summary, Section \ref{sec_background} offers an overview of modern high-performing recurrent units, ICNNs and LNNs.
-Section \ref{sec_ICLRNN} presents the proposed ICLRNN, substantiating its theoretical attributes as input convex and Lipschitz continuous.
-Section \ref{sec_experiments} illustrates that ICLRNN surpasses state-of-the-art recurrent units in various engineering tasks, including optimization and control of chemical processes using MPC and real-time solar irradiance forecasting on Solar PV systems.
-Section \ref{sec_limitations} delves into the potential limitations of ICLRNN uncovered through experiments conducted on the Long Range Arena benchmark \cite{tay2020long}.